 The Idaho Economic Forecast for 2011-2014, generated by the state Division of Financial Management, is cautiously optimistic.
-The Forecast predicts that personal income will increase modestly, while business and professional services as well as health care and education sectors can expect to see steady growth.
-However, the Idaho Department of Labor predicts job growth will remain flat.
+The Forecast predicts that personal income should increase modestly, while business and professional services as well as health care and education sectors can expect to see steady growth.
+However, the Idaho Department of Labor predicts job growth to remain flat.

 To spur its economic recovery, Idaho is actively trying to entice Oregon and Washington businesses to the state by offering incentives such as job training programs and tax credits, according to The Register-Guard.

 The Idaho Department of Commerce lists the state's key industries as renewable energy, with a history in the field that goes back more than 100 years; technology and innovation; recreational technology; film; and tourism.

 Over the last ten years, Idaho residents have migrated from rural to urban areas of the state at a steady pace, according to a Department of Labor press release.
 Based on 2010 U.S. Census information, Boise, Idaho Falls and Coeur d'Alene populations have increased 21.1 percent since 2000.
 As a place to live, Idaho offers exceptional natural beauty as well as a reasonable cost of living that is the 12th lowest in the nation, according to the Council for Community and Economic Research's (C2ER) second-quarter, 2011 data.

 Like many other states, higher education funding in Idaho has been hit in the wake of the economic downturn.
 However, Idaho is stretching its education dollars through two online initiatives:

 - The Idaho Electronic Campus.
 With links to more than 1,600 undergraduate and graduates courses offered by the seven Idaho publicly-funded postsecondary institutions, IEC "connects learner's needs with education solutions."
 Admission to a specific college or university is required.